-• Quality of Academic Program: • Strong academic performance is a hallmark of GSSM students.
-In 2011, GSSM seniors again led the state with an average SAT score of 2059 (The SC average was 1452, and the national average was 1518).
-Thirty-eight seniors have been recognized by the Advanced Placement program with distinctions ranging from Scholars to National Scholars.
-199 AP exams were given in 2010 with an87% pass rate.
+- Quality of Academic Program: Strong academic performance is a hallmark of GSSM students.
+In 2012, GSSM seniors again led the state with an average SAT score of 2037 (The SC average was 1452, and the national average was 1518).

+- New course offerings

+- Advanced Genetics

+- Fluids, Thermodynamics and Optics

+- AP Psychology

+- Contemporary Fiction, Introduction to Philosophy

+- African-American History